Sparse Network Estimation for Dynamical Spatio-temporal Array Models: Introduction

 The literature on neural fields is vast and we will not attempt a review, but see \cite{Bressloff:2012b, Coombes:2014} and the references therein.
 The typical neural field model considered is a deterministic integrodifferential equation.
 The inverse problem for the deterministic Amari equation was treated in \cite{Graben:2009} and \cite{Potthast:2009}, and stochastic neural field models was, for instance, treated in Chapter 9 in \cite{Coombes:2014} and in \cite{Faugeras:2015}.
 One main contribution of the latter paper, \cite{Faugeras:2015}, was to treat a stochastic version of the Amari equation in the well developed theoretical framework of functional stochastic evolution equations.

-Despite the substantial literature on neural fields, relatively few papers have dealt directly with the estimation of neural field components from experimental data. \cite{Pinotsis:2012} demonstrated how a neural field model can be used as the generative model within the dynamical causal modeling framework, where model parameters can be estimated from electrophysiological data.
-The modeling of voltage sensitive dye (VSD) imaging data in terms of neural fields was discussed in \cite{chemla2010}, and \cite{Markounikau:2010} estimated parameters in a neural field model directly from VSD data.
+Despite the substantial literature on neural fields, relatively few papers have dealt directly with the estimation of neural field components from experimental data.
+Pinotsis et al. \cite{Pinotsis:2012} demonstrated how a neural field model can be used as the generative model within the dynamical causal modeling framework, where model parameters can be estimated from electrophysiological data.
+The modeling of voltage sensitive dye (VSD) imaging data in terms of neural fields was discussed in \cite{chemla2010}, and Markounikau et al. \cite{Markounikau:2010} estimated parameters in a neural field model directly from VSD data.

-In this paper VSD imaging data is considered as well.
+In this paper, VSD imaging data is considered as well.
 This \emph{in vivo} imaging technique has a sufficiently high resolution in time and space to detect propagation of changes in membrane potential on a mesoscopic scale, see \cite{roland2006}.
-A prevalent notion in the neuroscience literature is that the network connecting the neurons and through which brain signals are propagated, is sparse, and that the propagation exhibits a time delay.
-If a spiking neuron, for instance, only affects neurons via synaptic connections to a very localized region the network is spatially sparse, while connections to remote regions result in temporal sparsity and long range dependence, see e.g. \cite{brunel2000}, \cite{sporns2004}, \cite{roxin2011}, \cite{bressloff2012}, \cite{touboul2014}.
-Finally the possibility of feedback waves in the brain, e.g. as suggested in \cite{roland2006}, could also be explained by spatio-temporal dynamics depending on more than just the instantaneous past.
+A prevalent notion in the neuroscience literature is that the network connecting the neurons, and through which brain signals are propagated, is sparse, and that the propagation exhibits a time delay.
+If a spiking neuron, for instance, only affects neurons via synaptic connections to a very localized region the network is spatially sparse, while connections to remote regions result in temporal sparsity and long range dependence, see, e.g., \cite{brunel2000, sporns2004, roxin2011, bressloff2012, touboul2014}.
+Finally the possibility of feedback waves in the brain, e.g., as suggested in \cite{roland2006}, could also be explained by spatio-temporal dynamics depending on more than just the instantaneous past.
 These considerations lead us to suggest a class of stochastic neural field models that allows for time delay, and a proposed estimation methodology that provides sparse nonparametric estimation of synaptic weight functions.
 Thus we do not make assumptions about spatial homogeneity or isotropy of the functional connectivity, nor do we assume that the signal propagation is instantaneous.

 In order to derive a statistical model that, from a computational viewpoint, is feasible for realistically sized data sets, a time and space discretized version of the infinite dimensional dynamical model is obtained by replacing the various integrals with Riemann-It\^o type summations and relying on an Euler scheme approximation.
 This approximation scheme makes it possible to derive a statistical model with an associated likelihood function such that regularized maximum-likelihood estimation becomes computationally tractable.
 Especially, we show that by expanding each component function in a tensor product basis we can formulate the statistical model as a type of multi-component linear array model, see \cite{lund2017}.